-What we know about strength into retirement age:
+What we know about forecasting fitness and strength:

-- We currently have virtually no data on the physical or strength demands of most occupations, meaning that we don’t know how we should ideally prepare to be able to cope with those demands in later life.
-If you were to click here, you’d know of some online jobs that can be taken up, irrespective of age, but other than that, there really is no proper method of subsisting in old age.
+We currently have virtually no data on the physical or strength demands of most occupations.
+This means that we don’t know how we should ideally prepare to be able to cope with those demands in later life.

-- We have no recent data on current population fitness levels, with the last national survey of physical activity, The Active Australia Survey (AIHW 2003), having been conducted in 1999!
-Lots has happened since then, and not much of it good from a physical activity perspective!
+We have no recent data on current population fitness levels!
+The last national survey of physical activity, The Active Australia Survey (AIHW 2003), was conducted in 1999!
+Lots has happened since then, and not much of it good from a physical activity perspective.
 So if we don’t have good baseline data, how can we properly plan for the future??

 We do know that we are getting fatter and unhealthier though!